mikeclarke/mike-clarke.com/content/thoughts/2013-11-24-docker-links-and-runtime-env-vars.markdown

-To solve this, I've opted to use a wrapper script called `env.sh` in each repo to take variables exposed by linked containers and create new ones that the application expects, `exec`'ing the remaining arguemnts.
+To solve this, I've opted to use a wrapper script called `env.sh` in each repo to take variables exposed by linked containers and create new ones that the application expects, `exec`'ing the remaining arguments.
 The Dockerfile for each application sets the ENTRYPOINT as `env.sh`.

     ENTRYPOINT ["/path/to/env.sh"]